Nachobear/KelseyRobertsIT2351_SQL/Assignment7/readme.md

 3.a.

 A bakery could have seasonal items on the menu.
 In their database they could have a table called 'menu_items' with a column called 'is_active' that holds a true/false value that represents whether or not it is currently being sold.
 They could have 12 events that each run once a year, on the first of each month to change the active status of items.
-One could be called 'october_menu_update' that makes the menu items 'pumkin_pie', 'jack_o_lantern_cookie', and 'ghost_cookie' active and the item 'frosted_sugar_cookie' inactive.
+One could be called 'october_menu_update' that makes the menu items 'pumpkin_pie', 'jack_o_lantern_cookie', and 'ghost_cookie' active and the item 'frosted_sugar_cookie' inactive.

 DELIMITER //
 CREATE EVENT october_menu_update